paper-dragonfly/authentication-with-firebase/README.md

 ## Commands to Run Web App

-React client: `npm start`
+- React client: `npm start`
-FastAPI server: `uvicorn api:app`
+- FastAPI server: `uvicorn api:app`

-## Important Note

-There is no database associated with this authentication mini-project.
-Instead I use a dictionary called FAKE_DB in the API to mimic a database.
-For this reason new user's 'user_id' and associated information must be manually added to the FAKE_DB in order to use the 'Get Email' button.

 ## What you can do

 - Check connection to API: click 'Check Health'
 - Log in: click "sign in with google"
   - your name should appear in the heading at the top
-  - the first 15 characters of your User Token will appear in the blue box
+  - the first 25 characters of your User Token will appear below the User Token heading
 - Get Email: click 'Get Email'
-  - email associated with logged in user will appear next to 'User Email' header (see important note above for caviat)
+  - email associated with logged in user will appear next to 'User Email' header (see important note below for caviat)

+## Important Note

+There is no database associated with this authentication mini-project.
+Instead I use a dictionary called FAKE_DB in the API to mimic a database.
+For this reason new user's 'user_id' and associated information must be manually added to the FAKE_DB in order to use the 'Get Email' button.

 ### Motivation + Helpful Resources